manpaka/questsMap/README.md

 # Quests Map

-Just a place to reiterate and test the Confederation League Website.

-At the current moment this site only contains map tests and barebones code.
+At the current moment this site only contains s Leaflet map test and barebones code.